Facts about Taj Mahal in Night

 Get to Know :- Golden Triangle Tour Packages

 The cool moon rays are also known for the medicinal value in Ayurveda.
-Even today Indians cook rice pudding in milk and let it soak the moon rays overnight on the rooftop.
+Even today Indians cook rice pudding in milk and let it soak in the moon rays overnight on the rooftop.
 This sweet dish is known to cure many ailments.
-The party goes on for the whole night as people gather on their rooftops and stay awake the whole night soaking the moonlight known for the therapeutic qualities.
+The party goes on for the whole night as people gather on their rooftops and stay awake the whole night soaking in the moonlight known for its therapeutic qualities.

 Moon Light is popularly known as Chamki by the locals

-The Agra and its adjoining population used to enjoy this moonlight in the precincts of the Taj Mahal.
+Agra and its adjoining population used to enjoy this moonlight in the precincts of the Taj Mahal.
 A mela was organized by the local authorities and the locals gathered in large numbers inside the Taj Mahal.
 The mood was festive and loud chants of “Woh Chamki” could be heard from long.
 The subtle and vibrant moonlight as it kissed the semi-precious stones inlaid in the façade of the Taj Mahal created a glitter known as “Chamki”.

 When and why Taj Mahal night Viewing stopped?

 In 1984 after the threats of terrorism finally this grand meal come to halt, now even locals have forgotten the “Chamki” a few years back the ASI (Archaeological Society of India) started the full moon visits of the Taj mahal which is restrictive but you can at least enjoy to visit the Taj mahal lit by moonlight and can recreate the sounds of “Wo Chamki” in your memories.